aredn/aredn/SUPPORTED_DEVICES.md

  4. 20MHz channels only.
  5. x86 images are for advanced users.
 See "Installing AREDN® Firmware" x86 documentation section.
  6. These devices do not function on negative channels in the 2.4 GHz band.
+ 7. Mikrotik devices come with either a v6 bootloader or a v7 bootloader.
+See [here](https://openwrt.org/toh/mikrotik/common) for more details.
+If you are using a v7 bootloader use the v7 sysupgrade instead of the plain one.

 Latest installation instructions are found at: https://docs.arednmesh.org/en/latest/